peteradrichem/Xul/README.rst

      -e, --exslt           add EXSLT XML namespaces
      -q, --quiet           don't print XML source namespaces

-   element output options:
+   output options:
-     -c, --count           only print the number of selected nodes -p, --pretty-element  pretty print the result element -r, --result-xpath    print the XPath expression of the result element (or its parent)
+     -c, --count           only a count of the result nodes is printed -p, --pretty-element  pretty print the result element -r, --result-xpath    also print the XPath expression of the result element (or its parent)

 W3C standards